jlangch/venice/doc/readme/repl-remote.md

 The remote REPL allows the tracing of functions in the remote application.
 The tracing can be turned on and off for any public function in the remote application.

+Functions under tracing behave as the original functions.
+Venice just adds a function interceptor that wraps the original function and when called:

+    * prints the function name and its arguments
+    * calls the orginal function
+    * prints the orginal function's return value
+    * returns the original function's return value

 > [!NOTE]